verhulststefanie/Coursera_GetData/README.md

 ## Prerequisites
 The requirements for running this file are as follows:
 * You must have R installed.
+* You must place the "run_analysis.R" script in your R working directory.
 * The original dataset, which can be obtained [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), needs to be unpacked into the R working directory in the folder "UCI HAR Dataset".
 * Do not change the internal map structure of the "UCI HAR Dataset" folder.